TANGBUDU/thermal-face-analysis/README.md

 ## Notes

-- This README was generated from the original Word documentation located at README.docx.
 - Keep the Blender project and reference data (frames + landmarks) in the same directory structure used when configuring the script to avoid hard-coded path issues.

 ## License